stripe/stripe-go/README.md

 ### Configuring Automatic Retries

-The library can be configured to automatically retry requests that fail due to an intermittent network problem or other knowingly non-deterministic errors:
+You can enable automatic retries on requests that fail due to a transient problem by configuring the maximum number of retries:

 ```go
 import (